Grokmoo/sulis/Readme.md

 ### Prerequisites
 You'll need recent versions of Rust and Cargo installed.
 The game will compile on the latest stable version.
 [Get Rust](https://www.rust-lang.org/)

+On Linux, you will need the ALSA development files installed for audio support.
+On Debian / Ubuntu, `apt-get install libasound2-dev`.
+On Red Hat / Fedora, `yum install alsa-lib-devel`

 ### Installation

 1. Clone the git repository.